 Racing mountain

-Remember that you will be entering terrain that you are not used to, so try to first do outings in which your legs get used to leaving the monotony of the eternal flat ground.
-Also take the opportunity to go to the gym to work on muscle tone.
-It is also recommended that you gradually do training on different slopes with different repetitions.
+Remember that you'll be entering terrain you're not accustomed to, so try to start with outings where your legs gradually adapt to leaving behind the monotony of eternally flat ground.
+Also take the opportunity to work on muscle tone at the gym.
+It's also advisable to gradually incorporate training on different inclines with varying repetitions.

 Appropriate training